 Welcome on my website.
 My name is Bobby Bok and ever since I was a small boy I very much enjoyed standing knee-deep submerged in ditches in the Dutch polderlandscape trying to catch frogs and tadpoles.
 I spend hours laying on my belly observing newts in the schoolpond and a walk with my parents through any given area was for me nothing more than an excursion looking for lizards.
 Also on holidays abroad I could never sit still and spent the days chasing reptiles.

 I never lost my fascination for these animals and till this day my biggest passion remains traveling the globe and strolling through nature, searching for amphibians and reptiles.
 Within Europe, my love goes especially to climbing species (Chamaeleo and Hyla) but among my favorites are also some fossorial species such as Midwife toads (Alytes), Sandboa's (Eryx) and the highly variable Grass Snake (Natrix natrix).
-My goal is to observe all the species living in Europe in the wild and I am getting closer and closer to that goal every year.
+For a long time my goal has been to observe all the species living in Europe in the wild, something I finally achieved in 2017.

 At the moment I am employed as a Biology Teacher at a Secondary School in Zaandam.
 I enjoy showing teenagers nature, her importance and all her beauty and I hope to pass on my enthusiasm, knowledge and passion to the next precious generation.